hantsy/spring-reactive-sample/README.md

 # Spring Reactive Sample

+> [!NOTE]
+> The new Spring Boot 4 changed the modular structure.
+This repository will be kept in sync with Spring 6 and Spring Boot 3.x.
+The new features related to the Reactive stack will be demonstrated in the [Spring 7 Sandbox](https://github.com/hantsy/spring7-sandbox).

-This is a sandbox project  for demonstrating  [Reactive Streams](https://www.reactive-streams.org/) support in Spring framework and Spring ecosystem.
+This is a sandbox project for demonstrating [Reactive Streams](https://www.reactive-streams.org/) support in the Spring framework and the Spring ecosystem.

-*I've also maintained a series of repos related to ReativeStreams and the latest Spring 5*.
+*I've also maintained a series of repos related to ReactiveStreams and the latest Spring 5*.

 * [Spring RSocket Sample](https://github.com/hantsy/rsocket-sample)
 * [Spring Kotlin Coroutines Example](https://github.com/hantsy/spring-kotlin-coroutines-sample)